SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 # OTP Relay Portal — Update Pipeline Guide

+This guide documents the deployment pipeline for the `SCH-INIT/otp-relay` `portal` branch.

+The portal branch is designed for an **Ubuntu 24.04 VM / company server** running a **self-hosted GitHub Actions runner**.
+The live application directory is a deploy target only; it is not expected to remain a git working copy after installation.

 ---

 ## What this guide covers

 This document explains:

-- how the Raspberry Pi self-hosted GitHub Actions runner is used
+- how the company-server self-hosted GitHub Actions runner is used
 - how each update lane is separated to reduce deployment risk
 - what files trigger each workflow
 - what each deployment script is allowed to change
+- how Help Docs and the RTA Wizard guide are generated and deployed
 - how server config updates differ from UI and application code updates
 - how nginx, systemd, and shell-script updates are applied safely
 - what sudo access is required for the server-config workflow
 - how to troubleshoot common deployment failures

 ---

 # 1. Architecture

-The project now has **four deployment lanes**:
+The project has **four deployment lanes**:

 1. **Application code deploy**
 2. **Portal UI deploy**
-3. **Help Docs deploy**
+3. **Help Docs / RTA Wizard guide deploy**
 4. **Server config deploy**

 This split exists so that changes in one area do **not** unintentionally redeploy or overwrite unrelated parts of the system.